Azure/azure-quickstart-templates/301-availability-set-elastic-storage-ecs/README.md

 ```
 ![log](images/log.png "installation logs")
 the system will do a reboot after package installation.
-the reboot´s will be controlled by a systemd service [ecs-installer.service](emcecs/ecs-installer.service)
+the reboot(s) will be controlled by a systemd service [ecs-installer.service](emcecs/ecs-installer.service)

 after the reboot, the CES ansible installer starts withn step1 and step2
 the progress is also logged